petr-hajek/angular-assignment/README.md

-This is a sample Angular app as an assignment for Paperfly
+This is a sample Angular app as an assignment for Papirfly

 ## how to install and run